 The service asks for the individual’s gross income and the notes warn individuals not to include ISA income, tax credits etc. However, care should also be taken when the individual has any chargeable event gains.
-Either they need to adjust the figure here from the question that is asked to reflect the impact of only including the top slice of any CEGs, so the calculator gives the correct figure for tax, or, if the individual reports the gross income in as including and CEGs in full, and then provides an alternative tax figure later on, and a computation to explain how you got there.
+In this case, HMRC have confirmed that taxpayers need to adjust the figure here from the question that is asked to reflect the impact of only including the top slice of any CEGs, so that the calculator gives the correct figure for tax.
+(We raised this with HMRC and it is now reflected in their new manual pages at section 2.6.5.)

 For those in self-assessment, most software packages should make the necessary adjustments automatically and any differences will be corrected at this stage.
 But individuals not within self-assessments with a CEG could easily miss the point, and the service will not pick it up for them as it doesn’t ask for a breakdown of their gross income figure.

 BADR can be claimed on the Property Return itself by selecting ‘other’ in the reliefs section and manually overriding the CGT figure.
 A computation showing how the CGT has been calculated will be required.

 When it comes to self-assessment, further steps will be needed.
 As noted, under interaction with Self-Assessment, for UK Residents who are reporting disposals again as part of their self-assessment the gains need to be included in boxes 6 and 7 as required and the total of UK residential property disposals and tax paid separately identified in boxes 9 and 10.